Advice On Fatal Accident At Work Claims

 A fatal accident claim made by the estate of the deceased can be awarded up to two heads of loss (or parts): general and special damages.

 General damages cover compensation for the physical pain and emotional suffering the deceased experienced because of the fatal accident.
-Special damages compensate for the financial losses incurred by the deceased between the time of the accident and their death.
-This head of loss can include compensation for medical expenses, loss of earnings and any other out-of-pocket expense incurred by the fatal injury.
+Special damages compensate for the financial losses incurred by the deceased between the accident date and their death.
+This head of loss can feature compensation for:

 Those responsible for calculating general damages in a death at work claim may refer to the compensation guidelines published by Judiciary UK.
 This document, otherwise called the ‘JCG’, lists guideline compensation figures for various types of injuries, including fatalities.